Codeception/Codeception/docs/06-ModulesAndHelpers.md

         - REST:
             url: http://localhost/api/v1
             depends: PhpBrowser
 ```

-This config will allow you to send GET/POST requests to server's APIs while working with a site through a browser.
+This configuration will allow you to send GET/POST requests to the server's APIs while working with a site through a browser.

-In case you only need some parts of conflicted module to be loaded, please refer to the next section.
+If you only need some parts of a conflicted module to be loaded, refer to the next section.

 ### Module Parts

 Modules with *Parts* section in their reference can be partially loaded.
-This way `$I` object will have actions
+This way, the `$I` object will have actions
-belonging only to a specific part of that module.
+belonging to only a specific part of that module.
 Partially loaded modules can be also used to avoid module conflicts.

-For instance, Laravel5 module has ORM part which contains database actions.
-You can enable PhpBrowser module
+For instance, the Laravel5 module has an ORM part which contains database actions.
+You can enable the PhpBrowser module
-for testing and Laravel + ORM for connecting to database and checking the data.
+for testing and Laravel + ORM for connecting to the database and checking the data.

 ```yaml
 modules: